 With a cheap shared host, you might save money on hosting but have to pay a lot if your website get hacked or if you need to roll back to a previous backup.
 With managed WordPress hosting, you might pay a bit more per month but you’re likely to get things like rollbacks and hack fixes for free.
 Go for a reputable managed WordPress host and you’re likely to save money - and a lot of headaches - in the long run.

-Choosing the right hosting company makes a huge difference to the performance, security and ease of maintenance of your website.
+Choosing the best WordPress hosting makes a huge difference to the performance, security and ease of maintenance of your website.
 If your hosting company offers the right tools and will take care of the server maintenance behind the scenes then you have a much better chance of being able to manage your website without needing any technical expertise.
 This saves you money in the long run and will make your website much better as a result.